ryanwalters/dq8/README.md

 # Sample Heroku node.js application

-Basic "Hello world!" application for (free on) the Heroku platform.
+Sample application for (running free on) the Heroku platform.
 This guide assumes you have the CLI tools installed to work with Heroku, namely the [Heroku Toolbelt](https://toolbelt.heroku.com/), [node](http://nodejs.org/download/), and [git](http://git-scm.com/downloads).